biotite-dev/biotite/doc/tutorial/structure/bonds.rst

     print("Bonds (atoms names):")
     print(sub_array.atom_name[sub_bond_list.as_array()[:, :2]])

-As you see, the the bond involving the ``C`` atom is removed and the remaining indices are shifted.
+As you see, the bond involving the ``C`` atom is removed and the remaining indices are shifted.

 Connecting atoms and bonds